 - Add both sugars into the mixing bowl and whisk well to combine.

 - Add in vanilla.
 Beat in eggs and egg yolk, one at a time, beating until eggs are just combined.

 - Using a rubber spatula, fold in the flour, stirring until just combined.
 Fold in the buttered pecans.

-- Preheat oven to 375 degrees (F).
-Line a large baking sheet with parchment paper.
+- Preheat the oven to 375 degrees (F).
+Line two large baking sheets with parchment paper.

 - Cookies will stay "fresh" for 3 days when stored in an airtight container.

 - Cookie dough will keep in the fridge for 48 hours.
 Alternatively, you may scoop and freeze the cookie dough for up to 2 months.
 You will need to add an extra minute or two to the bake time if baking frozen dough.